A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Emulation experiments and results

 In contrast, real Sentinel-3 imagery is characterized by spatial heterogeneity, sensor noise, and missing or contaminated pixels, which make purely pixel-wise emulation less robust.
 Under these conditions, accounting for spatial context becomes essential.
 Convolutional variational models better handle spatial variability by producing more spatially consistent reconstructions and plausibly inpaint missing regions, as observed in the qualitative results, leading to improved robustness on real-world data.

-More generally, these observations indicate that pixel-to-pixel emulation remains well-suited to purely simulated settings, but becomes insufficient once real observational effects are introduced.
+More generally, these observations indicate that there appears to be no universally optimal architecture.
 Emulator design should therefore be guided by the characteristics of the target data and the intended use case, rather than by performance on simulated benchmarks alone.
-There is no universally optimal architecture: pixel-wise emulators are well suited to controlled simulation-based workflows, whereas spatial–spectral models are better adapted to real-world observational data.